 Disclosure of funds

-Tell a Canadian official when you arrive in Canada if you are carrying more than CDN $10,000.
-If you do not tell an official, you may be fined or put in prison.
+Tell a Canadian official when you arrive in Canada if you are carrying more than CAN $10,000.
+If you do not, you may be fined, and your funds could be seized.
 These funds could be in the form of: